If you have ever tried to eat well, probably you have experienced at least one of these frustrations:

 After all, if you can’t sell enough to make the business sustainable, you won’t be able to offer anything no matter how good products you have.

-Marketing is not to suck up customers’ money but, form an honest businesses’ point of view, to introduce the possibly truly valuable items for them.
+Marketing is not to suck up customers’ money but, from an honest businesses’ point of view, to introduce the possibly truly valuable items for them.

 It is true there are money-driven suppliers.